 Security Lab Crew

 This year there is a much larger team involved in setting up, running the lab, or have special tasks involving the lab during the conference.
-The team members include Lars-Erik Smevold of KraftCERT (NO) who will be in charge of the lab, Nicklas Keijser (SE), who is an expert on SCADA/ICS development, Robert Malmgren (SE) of ROMAB, Erik Hjelmvik (SE) of NETRESEC and Mikael Vingaard (DK).
+The team members include Lars-Erik Smevold of KraftCERT (NO) who will be in charge of the lab, Robert Malmgren (SE) of ROMAB, Erik Hjelmvik (SE) of NETRESEC and Mikael Vingaard (DK).
 We would also like to thank the Norwegian National Security Authority and KraftCERT for providing new interesting equipment to the ICS Lab.

 Location at Conference